-A quick piece of web research will highlight that the strategic answer offered by investment management firms is “we provide fiduciary services”, “we manage money and risk for our clients”, for investment advisors it would be “we offer investment strategy advice”.
+A quick piece of web research will highlight that the strategic answer offered by fund managers of investment management firms is “we provide fiduciary services”, “we manage money and risk for our clients”, for investment advisors it would be “we offer investment strategy advice”.
 Very few, if any, would state “we are a technology company” unless you are BlackRock which makes millions of dollars from their Aladdin platform.

 And yet so many of these businesses pour huge sums of money into dealing with hardware, software, technical solution provision, on-premise systems and activities including disaster recovery, system enhancements, version control, fail over and business system continuity processes.
 Whether the investment firms realise it or not, many are undertaking these functions when, clearly, they shouldn’t.

 However, specifically investment management organisations and advisors can easily avoid these excessive costs for the systems and the extra people required to support the processes when it comes to client and fund reporting.